Equitrack/Alexandria/LINUX/Package Managment.md

 | `show <paquete>` → Muestra información detallada.                    |
 | `list --installed` → Lista los paquetes instalados.                  |
 | `clean` → Limpia archivos descargados.                               |

+## Alternatives

+Alternatives is a tool management programs when you have multiple programs at the same function or versions.